 - Project scope expansions come up unexpectedly

 Budget Risk.
+One of the most dangerous types of risk in software development.
 The finance distribution when done properly leads to reasonable use of finances and creates the grounds for project success.
 If the financial aspect of software development is mismanaged, there will be budget concerns.
 Fortunately, this is an easily avoidable risk once you know where it’s rooted:

 - Budget estimation is incorrect

 - Cost overruns occur without realizing the need for reserved funds

 Operational or Management Risks mostly occur when team structure is not clear, and the work environment prone to be toxic.
 Operational risk in software development leads to a situation when a team member will not be able to pursue the project or achieve software development goals.
 Aside from that, the surfacing of external risks in software development such as the improper process of implementation of the failed system can also affect the project.
 In particular, these factors include: